AdobeDocs/experience-manager-cloud-service.en/help/assets/publish-to-brand-portal.md

 >[!NOTE]
 >
 >Adobe recommends staggered publishing, preferably during non-peak hours, so that the AEM author does not occupy excess resources.
 >Assets should be published in batches.
-Recommendation for batch size is 15K.
+The recommendation for batch size is 15K.
-> For AEM CS, transfer rate is 1000 assets per hour.
-Rate is observed with average size of 10 MB assets.
+> For [!DNL Experience Manager Assets] as a [!DNL Cloud Service], the transfer rate is 1000 assets per hour.
+The rate is observed with an average size of 10 MB assets.

 ## Publish assets to Brand Portal {#publish-assets-to-bp}